xyzhang-10/MSDRP/Readme.md

 epochs: Define the maximum number of epochs.

-batch_size: Define the number of batch size for training and testing.
+batch_size: Define the number of batch size for training.

 rawpath: All input data should be placed in the folder of this path.
 (The data folder we uploaded contains all the required data.)